Enveloping von Neumann algebra: Properties

 that is continuous in the weak operator topology and such that the restriction of Φ to π_{U}(A) is π.

 As a particular case, one can consider the continuous functional calculus, whose unique extension gives a canonical Borel functional calculus.

 By the Sherman–Takeda theorem, the double dual of a C*-algebra A, A**, can be identified with A′′, as Banach spaces.

-Every representation of A uniquely determines a central projection (i.e. a projection in the center of the algebra) in A′′; it is called the central cover of that projection.
+Every representation of A uniquely determines a central projection (i.e. a projection in the center of the algebra) in A′′; it is called the central cover or support projection of that representation.